learn-co-curriculum/phase-4-cookies-in-rails-api/README.md

 end
 ```

-In this method, we're setting a couple values on the `session` hash and the
+In this method, we're setting values on the `session` hash and the `cookies`
-`cookies` hash, and serializing them in the response to view their values in the
+hash, and serializing them in the response so we can view their values in the
 browser.

 > If you haven't encountered [`||=`][ruby or equals] syntax in Ruby, it's a
 > shorthand way to assign a value if the current value is `nil` or `false`.
 So
 > if `session[:session_hello]` has not already been assigned a value, it will be
-> assigned a value of 5.
+> assigned a value of "World".
 Otherwise, it won't get assigned a new value.

 The first time a user makes a request to this controller, Rails will include the
 `Set-Cookie` **response header** with our sessions and cookies values, which